 Elders from some of these assemblies in the Toronto area arranged a meeting of all the assemblies in the area to present the problem at hand and seek a solution.
 As a result of this meeting, a group of men was selected to meet the Foreign Exchange Control Board, who informed them that the intent of these controls was never to prevent the support of missionaries serving outside Canada, and outlined the process for acquiring permits for exporting funds.

-The Missionary Service Committee Inc was legally renamed MSC Canada in 1993.
 To this day, every dollar sent to a mission worker through MSC is sent in full to that mission worker, with no administration fees or deductions of any kind.
 Support of any amount, whether to a missionary or to MSC for its operations, is eligible for an income tax receipt.